cyberbotics/webots/docs/guide/object-buildings.md

 ### StripBuilding Field Summary

-- `length`: Defines the length of the buildings facade.
+- `length`: Defines the length of the strip.

 - `randomSeed`: Defines the seed of the random number generator.
 A value smaller or equal to 0 sets a random seed.

-- `enableBoundingObject`: Defines whether the buildings should have a bounding object.
+- `enableBoundingObject`: Defines whether the buildings should have bounding objects.

 ## SuburbanHouse